-You might have seen that Hyper-V in Windows 10 got a new Quick Create Feature, this will open up a virtual machine gallery, which allows you to download different virtual machine images.
-For example the default image is a Windows 10 dev environment, which allows developers to quickly spin up a development environment with Visual Studio inside a Hyper-V virtual machine.
-If you want to create your own items in the Hyper-V VM Gallery.
+You might have seen that Hyper-V in Windows 10 got a new Quick Create Feature.
+This will open up a virtual machine gallery, which allows you to download different virtual machine images, like Windows 10 or Ubuntu.
+For example, the default image is a Windows 10 dev VM, which enables developers to quickly spin up a development environment with Visual Studio.
+But you can also add your own virtual machine templates in the Hyper-V VM Gallery.

-To do that you simple have to do three things:
+To do that, you have to do three things:

 - Create a virtual machine image (a .iso or compatible .vhdx file)

 - Create a gallery source (.json file) and create a gallery item (configuration inside the .json file)